 The premier magazine of Catholic apologetics and evangelization for more than two decades, Catholic Answers Magazine helps build your faith and your ability to defend it.
 Go here to find out more.

-Christopher Kaczor (rhymes with razor) is William E. Simon Visiting Fellow in Religion and Public Life in the James Madison Program at Princeton University (2014-2015) and is Professor of Philosophy at Loyola Marymount University in Los Angeles.
-His books include The Seven Big Myths about Marriage, The Seven Big Myths about the Catholic Church, O Rare Ralph McInerny: Stories and Reflections on a Legendary Notre Dame Professor, The Ethics of Abortion, Thomas Aquinas on the Cardinal Virtues; Life Issues-Medical Choices; Thomas Aquinas on Faith, Hope, and Love; The Edge of Life: Human Dignity and Contemporary Bioethics, How to Stay Catholic in College, and Proportionalism and the Natural Law Tradition.
+Christopher Kaczor (rhymes with razor) is Professor of Philosophy at Loyola Marymount University in Los Angeles.
+His books include Abortion Rights: For and Against, 365 Days to Deeper Faith, The Gospel of Happiness, A Defense of Dignity, The Seven Big Myths about Marriage, The Seven Big Myths about the Catholic Church, O Rare Ralph McInerny: Stories and Reflections on a Legendary Notre Dame Professor, The Ethics of Abortion, Thomas Aquinas on the Cardinal Virtues; Life Issues-Medical Choices; Thomas Aquinas on Faith, Hope, and Love; The Edge of Life: Human Dignity and Contemporary Bioethics, How to Stay Catholic in College, and Proportionalism and the Natural Law Tradition.
 Kaczor lives in Los Angeles, Calif. with his wife and seven children.Copyright © 2014 Catholic Answers Magazine

 back to top